xyproto/cxx/README.md

 `cxx` may fit your use case, provided you have all required libraries installed.

-Consider compiling the examples in the `examples` directory just by typing `cxx` in each directory.
+Please try compiling the examples in the `examples` directory just by typing `cxx` in each directory.

-Note for macOS: `cxx` needs a fix to be fully usable on the latest version of macOS, since it can't find for instance the SDL2 headers automatically any more.
-As a workaround, adding a symlink from the system include directory to an `include` link in the same directory as the source code might work out.

 Using `cxx` is simple: